Evaldas88/SchoolApp-BE/README.md

-# This  Hotel booking system  with Laravel9
+# This  School  booking system  with Laravel 9

 ## About the project